The Dreaming Brain is a Time Traveler: Why Sleep Bends Reality

 Memory as a Time Machine

-Why does this happen?
+Why does this happen though?

-A morning meeting can follow a childhood birthday which then melts into a future we’ve never lived.
+In this shuffle, chronology breaks.
+A morning meeting can follow a childhood birthday in an old home which then melts into a future we’ve never lived where we’re traveling in Spain.

 Jorge Luis Borges described dreams as proof that “time is a river which divides us.”

-You wake with the residue of journeys, as though you slipped into another century for a few hours.
+You sometimes wake with the residue of journeys, as though you slipped into another century for a few hours.

-Perhaps our brains are not creating dreams so much as tuning into them, like a radio wave beyond our waking bandwidth.
+On my strange lack-of-sleep-days, I think our brains are not creating dreams so much as tuning into them, like a radio wave beyond our waking bandwidth.

 The Practical Traveler

-Lucid dreamers take it further.
+Lucid dreamers take it to the next level though.

 Is it perfect?
 Not remotely.

-You can’t learn a concerto from scratch in your sleep.
-But you can refine, polish, repeat, until your waking brain slides into the motion more easily.
+You can’t learn a concerto from scratch in your sleep, but you can refine, polish, repeat, until your waking brain slides into the motion more easily.

 The Night’s Warnings